SPOILER WARNING : (If you’ve read The Sundered, you’re good to go.

 If we do not find a way, we will all die.

-Future generation, you may end up just as foolish.
+My mind wanders to morbid things, future generation.
+My life is so fragile; and if you’re not careful, you may end up just as foolish.
 You may destroy your new world as we did this one.
-I must cling with religious fervor to the belief that you won’t, for if I truly thought you would ruin yourselves again three or six or twelve generations later, I could not keep going.
-Maybe I’d let the Enemy take me away, a perfect and underappreciated slave.
-Maybe I’d just step outside the “space-walls” and let the radiation and poisonous air have me.
+I must cling with religious fervor to the belief that you won’t, for if I truly thought you would ruin yourselves again three or six or twelve generations after all this effort, I’d just quit right now.

 I must hope.
 I must.